 Tips on how to prepare for a DIY move

-– De-clutter: give away, donate or sell unused items.
+Make it your task to de-clutter before moving.
+A lot of people find it hard to decide what to do with the surplus items, but you have three very good options: give away, donate or sell unused items.
 Remember, the more items, the bigger truck you will need, which will cost you more.